ckan/ckanext-report/README.md

 Status: was in production at data.gov.uk around 2014-2016, but since that uses its own CSS rather than core CKAN's, for others to use it CSS needs adding.
 For an example, see this branch: see https://github.com/GSA/ckanext-report/tree/geoversion

-Author(s): David Read and contibutors
+Author(s): David Read and contributors

 ## Install & setup